Karl Ludwig Bernays: Biography

 After the French Revolution of 1848 resulted in the establishment of the French Second Republic, Bernays became an official under the new regime and was sent to Vienna, Austria, as part of a legation.
-However, when Boernstein decided to emigrate to the United States in 1849, Bernays also decided on emigration, taking ship for St. Louis, Missouri with his family and changing his name to Charles Louis Bernays.
+However, when Boernstein decided to immigrate to the United States in 1849, Bernays also decided on emigration, taking ship for St. Louis, Missouri with his family and changing his name to Charles Louis Bernays.
 A cholera outbreak in St. Louis decided him to settle instead in Highland, Illinois, where he got temporary work as a merchant and brewer, eventually establishing the Highland Brewery.
 After Boernstein arrived in St. Louis and took over the local German-language newspaper Anzeiger des Westens ("Western Reporter"), Bernays moved back to St. Louis to work as an editor for the paper.
 He also wrote for the English-language Missouri Republican.

 During the 1860 presidential election, Bernays served as secretary of the Missouri Republican Party.
 He became friendly with President Abraham Lincoln, and in 1861 the president posted him to Zurich, Switzerland, and later Helsinki, Finland, as a consul.
 Bernays apparently did not enjoy these postings (there were protests over his Jewish background) and returned to the United States to resume work as a journalist.
 During the Civil War, he served as an army paymaster, with the rank of lieutenant colonel.

 Around 1870, Bernays withdrew from public life and began to write his autobiography.
 Due to illness, he left this project unfinished.
 He died in St. Louis in 1876.